 - Are all employees happy with their allowance or reimbursement?

-- Are you able to stay within budget?
+- Can you stay within budget?

 - Are you violating state labor laws?